meditationstuff/protocol_1/narrative_writing_bib.md

 		* Dorgeloh, Heidrun.
 "Viewpoint and subjectivity in English inversion."
 The Construal of Space in Language and Thought (1996): 509-526.
 		* Penhallurick, John.
 "Full‐verb inversion in English."
 Australian Journal of Linguistics 4.1 (1984): 33-56.
 		* Kuno, Susumo.
 Functional syntax: Anaphora, discourse and empathy.
 Chicago: University of Chicago Press, 1987
+			* Uehara, Satoshi.
+"Toward a typology of linguistic subjectivity: A cognitive and cross-linguistic approach to grammaticalized deixis."
+Subjectification: Various paths to subjectivity (2006): 75-117.
 		* Ehrlich, Susan L. Point of View (Routledge Revivals): A Linguistic Analysis of Literary Style.
 Routledge, 2014.
 		* Smith, C.S.
 (1980) "Temporal structures in discourse', in H. Brekle, H. Heringer, C. Rohrer, H. Vater, and O. Werner.
 Time, Tense, and Quantifiers, Tubingen: Max Niemeyer Verlag.